 Is that the case?

 Yes, I’d say so.
 Not for the state of my fitness or my writing output but for everything else.
-In some cases the progress hasn’t been as large or quick as hoped, in others it is difficult to quantify but I can honestly say there has been progress.
+In some cases, the progress hasn’t been as large or quick as hoped, in others, it is difficult to quantify but I can honestly say there has been some

 I’ll take that.